udacity/create-your-own-adventure/english/memories/ground-hog/wakeup.md

 Do you ever get [deja vu](wakeup.md) Mrs. Lancaster?.

-Mrs. Lancaster's reply, 'I don't know let me check with the [kitchen](kitchen/vegetables.md).
+Mrs. Lancaster's reply, 'I don't know let me check with the kitchen.

+You go to the [kitchen](kitchen/vegetables.md).